-The smarter way to become a higher level teaching assistant (HLTA) and the final step for teaching assistants looking to maximise their growth to become an Advanced Practitioner in Schools and Colleges.
-Enhance your teacher training with this Ofsted approved NCFE Supporting Teaching and Learning Level 4 Teaching Assistant qualification.
-Build on your existing classroom experience.
-Develop skills in leadership, mentoring and reflection.
-Become an Advance Practitioner with a desirable teach assist skill set and the ability to work unsupervised in any classroom setting.
-With this STL Level 4 qualification, the average UK salary is £28k, and with the potential to earn up to £33,000.
+The smarter way to become a higher-level teaching assistant (HLTA).
+Enhance your training with our Ofsted approved Supporting Teaching and Learning Level 4 qualification.
+Build upon existing classroom experience.
+Learn to mentor children of all ages.
+Become an advanced practitioner with desirable teaching skills and the ability to work in classroom settings unsupervised.
+With an STL Level 4, you can potentially earn up to £33,000.

 |Work as a Higher Level Practitioner/Teaching Assistant|